 In many cases, the old adage that slow and steady wins the race is true when you run your own business.
 Working at a steady, yet comfortable pace will not only improve the quality of your work, but it will also help you remain calm and focused.
 In the end, you will likely find that you are more productive in the long run when you pace yourself in the short run.

 To avoid burnout, consider the idea of work-life integration—an optimal blending of work and personal life.
 Use your flexibility to create the most productive environment possible for yourself.
 That may mean completing 90% of your work in the morning and leaving the afternoon free for networking, running errands, or going to the gym.
 Or, you may work best alternating blocks of work with personal activities throughout the day.
 By creating this optimal blend, you’ll be able to stay healthy, refreshed, and productive so you can continue to enjoy your career.

 Working as an independent professional means taking on a lot of responsibility, which often translates into long hours and full schedules.
 Between work, family, and social life, your health and happiness are often put on the backburner due to lack of time.
 Client appointments may begin to take precedence over doctor appointments, and long days spent at your desk may trickle into family dinner time.

 When your job begins affecting your health—mentally, physically, and emotionally—you will often find yourself fatigued and unhappy.
-In order to successfully run your business, you need to have the energy to tackle your client projects with enthusiasm.
+In order to avoid burnout and successfully run your business, you need to have the energy to tackle your client projects with enthusiasm.
 Be sure to prioritize taking care of yourself as much as you prioritize the needs of your clients.